 We are so appreciative of the kind support for his medical needs, making it possible for us to fully care for him.
 It’s just heart-wrenching to imagine the life he had dashing and darting away from people and places who didn’t want him around.
 Whatever time he has left as his body fights challenges, we surely hope he will eventually know we are clearly friend not foe.
 Thankfully, he loves the other rescue gang and absolutely LOVES his food…one major chowhound this fella is!!!!

-At age 10, Asher is finally inside warm and cozy getting real meals each day.
+Asher came into Rescue at age 10, finally inside warm and cozy getting real meals each day.
 He is no longer fending for himself.
 This is a huge change since he lived on his own ALL HIS LIFE as a stray.
 Neighbors reported him wandering for ten years until someone found him curled up on their porch and felt he would not survive another brutal winter.
 We could not turn away from such an incredibly sad story so moved him from North Carolina to Glen Highland.

 A gentle natured Border Collie mix, he arrived in very rough shape but Asher has taken to life inside just fine, mixing beautifully with five other Seniors and lounging on the couch or bed where it’s truly THE BEST!
 Had to laugh to see his choices were instant and his desire to head outside was equally as clear - no thanks - out to do his business and right back inside!
 He is a skittish fella who doesn’t want a lot of touching but we are finally getting tail wags and that expectant happy look when he sees a full food bowl coming his way.
 He still dodges from touch and darts away with any gesture that seems scary but then comes from behind for a careful sniff.
 We are building a few steps toward crossing a very long bridge of trust.